MitoMonkey/Chat-App/README.md

 The credentials to access the database need to be stored in the constructor of Chat.js, in a variable called `firebaseConfig`.
 Anonymous authentication is also implemented through Google Firebase.
 Media files will also be stored in Firebase cloud storage.

+## Hint
+Additional comments and code fragments can be found in the latest development branch [networkStatus](https://github.com/MitoMonkey/Chat-App/tree/networkStatus)

+## Things that could be improved
+* When user is offline, don't just hide the inputToolbar, but disable it and render ist text to be "you are currently offline" (or show a system message).
+* Allow users to create new draft messages while offline
+* Safe the color chosen in Start.js into each message, so that (also old) messages are always displayed with the correct color.
+* When openening the app while offline, skip the Start screen as a username and color are not important when not able to send messages anyway.
+(But make sure to display it as soon as network connection is established)
+* Make use of `user.avatars` in GiftedChat
+* While a foto is being uploaded display a "loader"
+* Functionality to record and send audio files (record function is already implemented, just not integrated)
+* Functionality to play audio files in messages (`renderBubble` should be good to add the “play audio” functionality to the message bubbles)

 ## Author
 👤 **Mito.this**